Time is running out for Beijing to prepare its economy for a 'great demographic unknown' - KTVZ

 China’s labor force could shrink by about 5% over the next decade, according to calculations by Yue Su, an economist at the Economist Intelligence Unit in London.
 “The likely consequent drop in the labor force, which has been falling since 2017, will place a cap on China’s potential economic growth,” Yue said Tuesday.
 “The demographic dividend that propelled the country’s economic rise over recent decades is set to dissipate quickly.”

-For context, with 13.5% of its people now aged 65 or above, China’s population has as many elderly people as Japan’s did in the early 1990s — the beginning of three lost decades of economic stagnation for that nation.
+For context, with 13.5% of its people now aged 65 or above, China has as many elderly people as Japan in the early 1990s — the beginning of three lost decades of economic stagnation for that nation.
 But China’s current GDP per capita — a broad measure of a country’s standard of living — is just $10,504, compared to Japan’s $31,465 in 1992, according to World Bank data.

 “The brutal fact is that China is aging rapidly,” said Larry Hu, chief China economist for Macquarie Group, in a research report on Tuesday.
 “A more brutal fact is that China is getting old before getting rich.”